giveme168/braavos/README.md

 ### Deploy

-  1. install fabric
+- 1. install fabric
-  2. add your id_rsa.pub to /home/inad/.ssh/authorized_keys
+- 2. add your id_rsa.pub to /home/inad/.ssh/authorized_keys on our server
-  3. fab deploy # 参考tool/fabfile.py
+- 3. fab deploy # read the tool/fabfile.py